 SEC aims to achieve absolute returns over a medium-term period (targeting 15% IRR), principally through capital growth.
 SEC is managed with a focused portfolio of investments selected on the same basis that a private equity investor would use to appraise its investments.
-The investment manager looks for securities that it that invests in a concentrated portfolio of predominantly UK-listed equities (with the believes are undervalued and could benefit from strategic, operational or management initiatives.
+The investment manager looks for securities that it believes are undervalued and could benefit from strategic, operational or management initiatives.
 The approach is not constrained by any benchmark and does not currently employ leverage at the investment trust level.